Skip to content

 Lucifer did not just walk away from the source.
 Something that bright, that massive, that close to the fire does not simply vanish when it collapses.
 It warps everything around it.
 The gravity remains.
 The light no longer escapes.
 Anything nearby feels the pull.

 He is not the opposite of God.
 There is no opposite.
-He is a collapsed star.
-Still massive.
-Still exerting pull.
-But the light is gone and the pull is toward the cold.
+He is a collapsed star β€” a void still massive, still exerting pull, but no longer radiating.
+The light is gone and the pull is toward the cold.

 Evil feels like a force because the void has gravity.
 A black hole is not a thing.
 It is an absence so massive that it pulls everything toward it.